chobolife/study_english/englishstudy101.com/1_Absolute_Beginner/01_Level_1_American_English/10_Asking_About_Relationships.md

 > Are you married?

 However, this is a little blunt, and can come across as slightly rude, or sound as if you're trying to pick up the other person.
-There's a really important little trick you can us to ask this question naturally.
+There's a really important little trick you can use to ask this question naturally.
 And that's to say:

 > Are you married, or ...?

 You stretch out the sound of the _or_.
 This has the effect of softening the question and making it sound less direct.

-The answer will most likely sound like this:
+If the other person is married, the answer will most likely sound like this:
-> Yeah, I've been married for 10 years.\
+> Yeah, I've been married for 10 years.

+If you're not married but are engaged, then how would you answer this?
+Just say:
 > Not yet, but I'm engaged.

 The correct response to this, by the way, is usually _"Congratulations!"_